ScapularSteam/aimify/README.md

 - Work on backend and server-side software by August 2024

-- Release alpha built by September 2024
+- Release alpha build by September 2024

 ## Marketing

 Aimify will initally be marketed through word of mouth and posters